 How Does a Temporary Restraining Order Bond Work?

 Underwriters or surety firms, consider several factors when writing injunction bonds.
 But they face greater risk when underwriting TRO bonds.
-There are jurisdictions which require the plaintiff to replace a TRO bond with a preliminary injunction bond.
+There are jurisdictions that require the plaintiff to replace a TRO bond with a preliminary injunction bond.
 This could expose sureties to higher risk because they might accumulate liability under both bonds even, despite the fact that the TRO bond is no longer required.

 It should be noted that there have been precedents when the courts had held sureties liable for the combined penalties of the two bonds because the defendant started to incur damages during the issuance of the TRO bond and it continued when it was revised into a preliminary injunction bond.
 When working within these jurisdictions, sureties must weigh the potential aggregate exposure before writing a TRO bond.